devsecops-workshop/workshop-guide/content/4-outer-loop/_index.md

 - Install the `Red hat OpenShift Pipelines` Operator
   - In the **OpenShift Web Console** select **Operators > OperatorHub**
-  - Find and install and install the `Red hat OpenShift Pipelines` Operator with default settings
+  - Find the `Red hat OpenShift Pipelines` Operator and install it with default settings
     {{% notice warning %}}
     Since the Piplines assets are installed asynchronously it is possible that the `Pipeline Templates` are not yet setup when proceeding immedately to the next step.
 So now is good time to grab a coffee.
     {{% /notice %}}